FarronF/limerick-council-meetings/meetings/2021/09/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 15th July 2021.md

 (Central Services).
 Central Services are responsible for the review of speed limits and will

 during the next Countywide speed limit review assess Cllr.
+Egan’s request.
+---
-Egan’s request.--- 3
+3

 3.Notice of Motion submitted by Councillor Michael Donegan